elixirschool/elixirschool/en/lessons/ecto/basics.md

 * MySQL
 * SQLite

-In this tutorial, we'll configure Ecto to use a PostgresQL adapter.
+For this lesson we'll configure Ecto to use the PostgresQL adapter.

-### Working with Ecto

-We'll cover 3 parts of Ecto in this tutorial:

-* Repository
+### Getting Started

+Through the course of this lesson we'll cover three parts to Ecto:

+* The Repository — provides the interface to our database, including the connection
-    * Connects to the database
+* Migrations — a mechanism to create, modify, and destroy database tables and indexes
-* Migration
-    * Describes how to create or update tables in the database
-* Schema
-    * Maps information in database tables to structs
+* Schemas — specialized structs that represent database table entries

-To start, create an application with a supervision tree.
+To start we'll create an application with a supervision tree.

 ```shell
 $ mix new friends --sup
 $ cd friends
 ```

-This creates an elixir application named `Friends`.

 Add the ecto and postgrex package dependencies to your `mix.exs` file.